Dolphins, quarterback Jay Cutler reportedly agree to terms on contract

 "I guess I know a different guy than what everybody else portrays," Gase said in May, when Cutler was hired by Fox as an analyst to work on its No. 2 NFL team.

+CTE FOUND IN BRAINS OF 110 OUT OF 111 DECEASED FOOTBALL PLAYERS

 Tannehill, who missed the final four games of last season with two sprained ligaments in his knee, reinjured it a week into training camp Thursday.

-An MRI was inconclusive, and the Dolphins are consulting with specialists to determine whether surgery is necessary.
+The damage is similar last year's injury, a personal familiar with the diagnosis said, which has left the Dolphins consulting with specialists to determine whether surgery is the best option for Tannehill.

 He's expected to be sidelined a minimum of six weeks, but the deal with Cutler signals the Dolphins anticipate Tannehill will need a lengthier recovery.

 Cutler is 68-71 as a starter with a career quarterback rating of 85.7, 208 touchdown passes and 146 interceptions.
 Several NFL starting QBs are older, including New England's Tom Brady, who just turned 40.

-Moore turns 33 next week.
-He has 28 starts in 10 seasons and went 2-2 as a starter replacing Tannehill last year.
+Moore turns 33 next week and has 28 starts in 10 seasons.
+Last year he helped the Dolphins clinch their first postseason berth since 2008, going 2-1 as a starter to end the regular season before a first-round playoff loss at Pittsburgh.

-When asked about Moore on Friday, Gase said: "Right now Matt is our quarterback."
+Gase gave Moore only a tepid endorsement Friday, saying: "Right now Matt is our quarterback."

 The Dolphins decided not to pursue Colin Kaepernick, who parted ways with the San Francisco 49ers in March and remains unsigned.
 Kaepernick knelt during the national anthem at games last season to protest police brutality, and there has been speculation he's unemployed because of his politics.